jpmendeziii/Pewlett-Hackard-Analysis/README.md

 ![output_mentorship_eligibility_count.jpg](output_mentorship_eligibility_count.jpg)
 ### The output above shows the number of eligible current employees available for the mentorship program.
 1549 employees are a good start, however there are over 90,000 employees slated to retire.
 ### Results:
 * 1. That means these 1549 employees would have to mentor an average of 58+ employees.
+This appears to be a massive shortfall.
+* 2.